fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 a short development loop;
 reusable, maintainable, and reliable code;
 and just an overall fun and rewarding developer experience.

-# Best practices for ML
+This list is probably not complete but I can add more later.

-## Minimal directory structure
+# Minimal directory structure

 I'll start with a suggested minimal directory structure.
 This example has a training flow and a prediction flow,